p4535992/foundryvtt-active-effect-manager-lib/README.md

 ## Feature: Enable the extended status effect name hud interaction

-_Custom integration for multysistem of [Adding and Removing Status Effects of Dfreds convinient effect](https://github.com/DFreds/dfreds-convenient-effects/wiki/User-Guide#adding-and-removing-status-effects)_
+_Custom integration for multysistem of [Adding and Removing Status Effects of Dfreds convinient effect](https://github.com/DFreds/dfreds-convenient-effects/wiki/User-Guide#adding-and-removing-status-effects) any credits for this feature is given to [DFreds](https://github.com/DFreds)_

 This will extend the funcionality of the standard status effect name.